apaulled/gazpacho-frontend/README.md

 # Getting Started
 - Download the source code
-- Install yarn & dependencies
+- Install yarn
+- Run `yarn install` to install dependencies
 - Use `yarn start` to run the app